 By Wayne Smith, Trüpp.

 Every company has that one employee that just gets things done.
 They consistently perform at the top of their team, require little oversight, and seem to have an innate ability to navigate their priorities with skill and ease.
-These are typically the employees that we groom for management positions, assuming they’ll be able to transfer these skills and abilities to the employees they supervise.
+These are typically the employees that we groom for management positions, assuming they’ll transfer these skills and abilities to the employees they supervise.
 But all too often, after the promotion, we find that problems emerge.

-The new supervisor has difficulty motivating performance, production levels decrease, and tensions may even emerge among team members.
+The new supervisor has difficulty motivating performance, production levels decrease, and tensions may emerge among team members.
 While it’s easy to blame the new supervisor, the reality is, we may have set them up for failure by moving them into a leadership position without adequately preparing them to manage effectively.

 Managers are made, not born